Zezombye/overpy/README.md

 Rule metadata (name of the rule and event) is defined with annotations:

 - `@Rule "name of the rule"`: the title of the rule.
 - `@Event global`: the event of the rule (here "global").
-Events can be: global, eachPlayer, playerTookDamage, playerDealtDamage, playerDealtFinalBlow, playerDied, playerEarnedElimination.
+Events can be: global, eachPlayer, playerTookDamage, playerDealtDamage, playerDealtFinalBlow, playerDied, playerEarnedElimination, playerDealtHealing, playerReceivedHealing, playerJoined, playerLeft.
 - `@Team all`: the team targeted by this rule (can be omitted).
 Valid values are: all, 1, 2
 - `@Slot 11`: the slots targeted by this rule (can be omitted).
 Valid values are 0-11.
 - `@Hero widowmaker`: the heroes targeted by this rule (can be omitted).